 Step 2: In your non-stick skillet, add the brown sugar, honey, cinnamon, and ginger over medium heat.
 Stir this mixture constantly and bring it to a boil.

-As soon as the mixture comes to a full rolling boil, begin timing.
+When the mixture comes to a full rolling boil, begin timing.
 Allow the mixture to cook for exactly two minutes in the pan.

 Step 3: After two minutes, remove the skillet from the heat and add the sesame seeds.
 Stir quickly until they are completely mixed in.

 Step 4: Pour the mixture into the pan where you sprayed cooking oil.
-Use a metal spoon or spatula that has been dipped into cold water to press the candy into the pan so that it is an even, smooth layer.
+Use a metal spoon or spatula dipped into cold water to press the candy into the pan so that it is an even, smooth layer.
 Let the candy cool for 15 minutes or until it is only lukewarm to the touch.

 Step 5: Gently dump the candy on a silicone mat.
 This is the time to make cuts and have some fun.
 You can cut the candy into small shapes with cookie cutters or just cut it into squares or rectangles.